-- 1. In the Group Definitions list, click Add. - In the Group Definition dialog box, enter the group name (failover1) in the Name box, and click Next. - 3.
-Clear the Failover is possible at all servers check box. - 4.
-Select server1 on Available Servers and click Add. server1 is added to Servers that can run the Group.
+- 1. In the Group, click Add. - 2.
+The Group Definition is displayed.
+Enter the group name (failover1) in the Name box, and then click Next. - 3.
+Specify a server that the failover group can start up.
+In the setting example of this chapter, clear the Failover is possible at all servers check box and add server1 and server2 from the Available Servers to the Servers that can run the Group in this order. - 4.
+Specify each attribute value of the failover group.
+Because all the default value are used in the setting example of this chapter, click Next.

-Likewise, add server3 and then click Finish.